Glitchy-Tozier/8vim_keyboard_layout_calculator/bigram_dictionaries/readme.txt

-Put your bigram-list here.
+Put your bigram-lists in this directory.
-Make sure it's properly formated.
-Like this:
+Make sure they are properly formated, like this:

 EN 3879437
 EG 2349839